LEDThereBeLight/intuitive-coding/_posts/2015-03-05-functions-as-inputs.md

 ---
-layout: problem
+layout: post
-title: "Python"
+title: "Javascript"
 section: solving-problems
 comments: true
 ---

-### High percentage plays

-#### The most common functions
+### Inputs to functions

+We know we can pass "data" as inputs to functions.
+We do that anytime we

 There is always more than one way to solve a problem.
 In programming languages, just like in natural languages, some words are more valuable to know than others.

-### The problem

 How could we use negative indexes to write a function that creates a new, reversed String from an existing String?